 The world of marketing has grown exponentially more complex in recent years in direct proportion to the number of channels available to consumers.
 Along with that growth has come the rise of a term worth closer examination: omni-channel marketing.

 At its most basic, omni-channel is the logical follow-up to multi-channel marketing.
-But the difference between the two is distinct: Multi-channel is focused on the sale.
+But the difference between the two is distinct: Multi-channel marketing is focused on the sale.
 Omni-channel is focused on the customer.
 Knowing and understanding the difference between them is critical to the successful implementation of an omni-channel marketing effort.
 It means the end of ‘sales silos’, and instead focuses on the overall customer experience.

 The evolution to Omni-Channel Marketing campaigns:

 In other words, omni-channel enables your brand to promote and sell anywhere the customer wants to buy, from local marketing to global endeavors.
 And with all the options available to consumers to discover, research and commit to your brand, you need to make it available for purchase everywhere.
 Omni-channel enforces brand consistency and offers a unified message for all channels.
-This is what makes it such a powerful tool in a highly competitive marketplace.
+This also makes it such a powerful tool in a highly competitive marketplace.

 There are a number of elements that make up a strong omni-channel marketing strategy, worth keeping in mind as you build out your sites: